dBankCore/sbds/README.rst

      --help  Show this message and exit.

    Commands:
-     chain        Query the Steem blockchain
+     chain        Query the dPay blockchain
      checkpoints  retrieve blocks from blockchain checkpoints
      db           Interact with an SQL storage backend s3           Interact with an S3 storage backend